I once asked a business analyst involved in a challenging system implementation that went way off the rails:

 With a business analyst mindset as your guide, you know you cannot go with the judgement of one person, as no one person can possibly be fully objective and omniscient.
 You, the analyst, want to understand the WHY behind the requirements.

-If you encounter resistance, it may be a tricky political situation to navigate, and will require tact, diplomacy and persuasion.
+If you encounter resistance, it may be a tricky political situation to navigate and will require tact, diplomacy and persuasion.
 You may also need to get an executive sponsor or champion on your side.
 Use your skills and mindset to perform quality analysis – or you may find yourself lamenting the lack of business user involvement, as did my analyst friend from the opening of this story.

 Do not fall into the trap of taking what you are given at a face value, without your own fact-checking, cross-referencing, research and analysis.
 Do not rely on a single source of information.
 Get down to the ground level and see the current state of business from your own analytical perspective.
+Solve the right problem.

 You, the business analyst, are an investigative journalist, not a stenographer.